aloksingh-toc/aloksingh-toc/README.md

 ## About

-I work on backend systems where getting it wrong is expensive — payments, authentication, transaction state.
-Mostly Java and Spring Boot.

-Right now that means modelling a UPI payment gateway: how a transaction moves through routing, confirmation, and reversal, and what happens when each of those steps fails.
+I build robust, scalable backend systems.
+My technical core is Java, Spring Boot, and microservices architecture, and a background in financial services shapes how I approach secure, precision-critical work — most recently a **UPI Payment Gateway Simulation**.

-Outside of that, I travel and shoot vintage-aesthetic photography.
+Away from the keyboard, I travel to new cities and experiment with vintage-aesthetic photography.

 ## Currently